G-JE/Reacting/README.md

 # Reacting
-##REACTING --- My Learning and Discovery of the React|Redux Framework
+##The Learning Curve and Discovery of the React | Redux Framework
 *******************************************************************
 ###Purpose
 The Journey to understand the web development paradigm that is the engine of Facebook and hugely distributed web applications.
-The basis of the structure is as follows:
+The philosophy of the system is as follows:

 1. Singular source of truth
 2. Separation between container and presentational components